CODE-ZAX/file-organizer/README.md

-# File Organizer
+# TidyDesk - File Organizer

-A production-ready file organizer with GUI, custom scheduler, and theme support.
-Cross-platform compatible and ready for GitHub release.
+A production-ready file organizer with modern GUI, custom scheduler, and theme support.
+Cross-platform compatible and ready for distribution.

 ## Features